redecentralize/redecentralize-website/_radar/2017-03-24-syncthing.md

 categories: radar
 status: try
 title: "Syncthing"
-intro: "Syncthing is worth trying as a replacement for file synchronization."
+intro: "Syncthing is worth trying for file synchronization."
 appurl: "https://syncthing.net/"
 good: "Sends updates to changed files directly between your devices, no cloud service needed.
 Flexible, can connect any directory to any directory.
 Free."
 bad: "Installation awkward on desktop.
 No iOS version at all.
 Simple but confusing user interface.
 Sometimes devices can't find each other."